 A good child custody attorney will spend the time necessary to acquaint you with the mediation process, and its positives and negatives.
 A custody attorney will help you develop an approach to the process and a reasonable settlement position concerning the parenting issues presented.
 You need to know that the mediator is going to lean on the “weak” party, in an attempt to get that individual to buckle and thereby reach an agreement.

-Proper preparation for mediation requires help from an experienced child custody lawyer.
+Proper preparation for mediation requires help from an experienced child custody lawyer such as Cheryl Alsandor.
 You must develop specific custodial plans and identify the negotiable items, and the ones that are deal-breakers.
 In other words, lines in the sand might have to be drawn.
 This is the most critical stage of the litigation, and it occurs very early on in the process.

 A thorough discussion of the dynamic of mediation is also necessary.
 One way to prepare is for you and your custody lawyer to role-play the contemplated mediation to get a sense of what to expect and how to react.

-Mediation involving the parties’ custody lawyers has its place and might be best suited to working out the final kinks in an arrangement the parties have already negotiated for the most part.
-Mediation involving lawyers can also be used instead of a face-to-face meeting between the parties and the mediator where issues of domestic violence or other unpleasantness between the parties exist.
+Informal settlement involving the parties’ custody lawyers has its place and might be best suited to working out the final kinks in an arrangement the parties have already negotiated for the most part.
+Informal settlement involving lawyers can also be used instead of a face-to-face meeting between the parties and the mediator where issues of domestic violence or other unpleasantness between the parties exist.

-If you need a Houston family law attorney to help you with your child custody dispute, or any other family law matter, contact Alsandor Law today.
+If you need a Houston family law attorney to help you with your child custody dispute, or any other family law matter, contact The Alsandor Law Firm today.